fernandoperezc/Advanced-Topics-in-Machine-Learning-and-Data-Science/index.md

   -  Integer Discrete Flows and Lossless Compression by Elif Emanet.
 - May 3rd:
   -  Language models are few-shot learners by Giovanni Acampa.
-  -  Generative Modeling by Estimating Gradients of the Data Distribution by Francesc Martí Escofet.
+  -  Generative Modeling by Estimating Gradients of the Data Distribution by Francesc Marti Escofet.
 - May 10th:
   -  TruthfulQA: Measuring How Models Mimic Human Falsehoods by Jan Tempus.
   -  Denoising Diffusion Probabilistic Models by TBD